ff13dfly/Anchor/README.md

 * Download the [Anchor pallet](https://github.com/ff13dfly/Anchor) code.

-After copy the "Anchor pallet" to Substrate, the following 5 files need to modify.
+After copy the "Anchor pallet" to Substrate, the following 5 files need minor modifications.
 You will find that it is petty easy to finish this base on the great job of Substrate.

 ### 1. Cargo.toml